-- Expanding our responsibly-sourced biomass renewable energy (energy from wood, crop waste or trash) program with a focus on our materials suppliers.
+- Expanding our responsibly sourced biomass renewable energy (energy from wood, crop waste or trash) program with a focus on our materials suppliers.

 For many years, we have utilized renewable energy generation at some of our largest distribution facilities, including solar panels and wind turbines.
 However, extreme temperatures have meant that some of our facilities are using more energy than we’d like.

-We have energy, waste and water requirements that all new and existing distribution centers must meet, and are developing plans for existing facilities that don’t meet those requirements.
+We have energy, waste and water requirements that all new and existing distribution centers must meet, and we are developing plans for existing facilities that don’t meet those requirements.

-Additionally, two of our largest distribution centers are LEED certified: our North America Logistics Campus, in Memphis, TN is LEED Silver and our China Logistics Center, in Taicang, China, is LEED Platinum.
+Additionally, two of our largest distribution centers are LEED certified: our North America Logistics Campus, in Memphis, Tenn., is LEED Silver and our China Logistics Center, in Taicang, China, is LEED Platinum.
 We are also pursuing LEED certification for five other distribution centers.